-Alice stood outside her family's 1950s red brick veneer, unsure if she should approach.
-It had been sixteen years but, it was clear to her, she was out of options.
+Alice stands outside her family's 1950s red brick veneer, unsure if she should approach.
+It has been sixteen years, but it's clear she is out of options.

-Lydia opened the door to a familiar stranger - thirty-nine, tall, bony, pale.
-She knew her sister immediately.
-But something wasn't right.
-Meanwhile her son, George, was upstairs, still refusing to speak, and lost in a virtual world of his own design.
+Lydia opens the door to a familiar stranger - thirty-nine, tall, bony, pale.
+She knows her sister immediately.
+But something isn't right.
+Meanwhile her son, George, is upstairs, still refusing to speak, and lost in a virtual world of his own design.

-Nothing is as it was, and as the sisters' resentments flare, it seems that the city too is agitated.
-People wake up to streets that have rearranged themselves; in houses that have moved to different parts of town.
-There is tension in the streets and the authorities have no answers.
-The internet is alight with conspiracy theories.
+Nothing is as it was, and while the sisters' resentments flare, it seems that the city too is agitated.
+People wake up to streets that have rearranged themselves, in houses that have moved to different parts of town.
+Tensions rise and the authorities have no answers.
+The internet becomes alight with conspiracy theories.

-As the world lurches around them, Alice's secret is revealed, and the ground at their feet is suddenly not so firm.
+As the world lurches around them, Alice's secret will be revealed, and the ground at their feet will no longer be so firm.